hjellinek/ctk-core/docs/RunningTests_CLI.md

 Just as when running using the 'java' command, there will be some console output, and you can check in `target/report` for details; if you have a browser, check out `target/report/html/index.html`

+If you set environment variables (or property file properties) those will still get picked up when you run via the `ctk` script; all `ctk` does about properties is give you a shortcut to setting a couple common properties and then run the same java program you get running the `java` command.

-One thing the `ctk` script does for you is to look and see if your `target` dir has existing results; if it's non-empty, then the script renames the `target` directory (by adding the datetime to its name) and creates a new `target` dir.
+One other thing the `ctk` script does for you is to look and see if your `target` dir has existing results; if it's non-empty, then the script renames the `target` directory (by adding the datetime to its name) and creates a new `target` dir.

 ## Details